TMS pain treatment

 Since TMS is a pain syndrome that originates from our emotions, successfully treating it is enabled through addressing those issues consciously.
 Furthermore knowledge of the physiology and psychology of TMS and acceptance of the validity of the diagnosis are key factors in initiating a curative response.
 The treatment is highly effective, and produces sustainable long lasting results for the vast majority of patients.
 Here you could read more about healing processes of people who recovered from TMS.

-If you suspect that you might suffer from TMS, please don’t hesitate to contact us.
-Write an email to email@example.com, or call 030-89069269 for a free first phone consultation to see if you can benefit from TMS treatment.
+If you suspect that you might suffer from TMS, and would like to schedule an appointment for the diagnosis and treatment, please don’t hesitate to contact us.
+Please write an email to firstname.lastname@example.org, or call 030-89069269